aidanscannell/academic-kickstart/content/project/kidnapped-robot/index.md

 although in reality this is unlikely.

-The localisation algorithm utilised a particle filter to approximately calculate the robot’s position.
+The localisation algorithm utilised a particle filter to approximately calculate the robots position.
 The Euclidean distance was used to score the particles with a low variance resampling procedure.
 Once a suitable estimation for the position of the robot was calculated, a wave-front based route planner was implemented to generate a discretised route to the target.
 To ensure that the robot did not clash